ProvableHQ/sdk/sdk/README.md

     input r1 as u64.public;
     finalize self.caller r0 r1;

-// The finalize block run by nodes on the Aleo network which update a user's public balance finalize transfer_public:
+// The finalized block run by nodes on the Aleo network which updates a user's public balance finalize transfer_public:
     input r0 as address.public;
     input r1 as address.public;